 Platform Engineer Activity: Setup Software Templates to Import Existing API/Apps

-The Platform Engineering team creates two Templates for importing existing applications/services, and APIs into Red Hat Developer Hub.
-While it is possible to use the same template to import both of them, there are some key differences in the data that must be gathered.
+As mentioned in the previous section, the Platform Engineering team created two Templates for importing existing applications/services (Components), and APIs into Red Hat Developer Hub.
+While it is possible to use the same template to import both of them, there are some key differences in the data that must be gathered for API and Component Entities.

 Please make sure to log in as a Platform Engineer with pe1 / {common_password} .
 Refer to the below guide for assistance.